code-not-found/code-not-found.github.io/_posts/jsf/2015-01-04-jsf-primefaces-login-servlet-filter-example-jetty-maven.md

 </html>
 ```

-The <var>logout.xhtml</var> page contains two `&lt;p:panel&gt;` components which are rendered based on whether a user is logged in or not.
+The <var>logout.xhtml</var> page contains two `<p:panel>` components which are rendered based on whether a user is logged in or not.
 The first panel is shown in case a user is not logged in and contains a confirmation of the fact that the user is logged out.
 The second panel is shown in case the user is still logged in and provides a <var>Logout</var> button together with a reminder that the user is still logged in.

 ``` html
 <?xml version="1.0" encoding="UTF-8"?>